Iterative removal of sources to model the turbulent electromotive force: results

 \subsection{IROS inversion using the local EMF representation}

 We apply the method discussed in \sref{sec:iros_method} to the data of MHD simulations of ISM described in \sref{sec:simulations}, and obtain the associated dynamo coefficients.
 We first extract the time series of the EMF, mean-fields and mean currents from the simulations and split them in nine different sections by successively skipping eight points.
 For each of these realisations we obtain all dynamo coefficients, using the aforementioned IROS method.
-In \fref{fig:cofficients_local} with black solid lines we have shown the average of these nine outcomes, along with associated errors using orange shades, which are obtained from the variance in these nine results.
+In right hand panel of \fref{fig:cofficients_local} with dark blue solid lines we have shown the average of these nine outcomes, along with associated errors using light blue shades, which are obtained from the variance in these nine results.
 Here we have used the loop gain $\epsilon$ of $0.3$ and a hundred levels of refinements in total ($R=100$).
 Additionally these simulations have already been analysed using local SVD method.
-We over-plot the estimates of dynamo coefficients obtained using that method with red dashed lines, along with their respective errors obtained in the same way by a light green shade.
+In the left hand panels of the same figure we plot the estimates of dynamo coefficients obtained using SVD with black dotted lines, along with their respective errors obtained in the same way by a green shade.
 It can be seen that both these methods give very similar results although employing very different algorithms in detail.

 We also perform the same exercise for different values of $\epsilon$ and track the values of refined dynamo coefficients as a function of refinements.
 It appears that as we refine these coefficients in IROS, they converge to their true values logarithmically.
 The rate of convergence is unsurprisingly faster for the larger values of loop gain $\epsilon$.
 We demonstrate this in \fref{fig:coeff_converge_iros_loc}, for the local version of IROS method, where we plot the magnitudes of various dynamo coefficients at $\sim800$\pc, as functions of refinements, with different line styles indicating the various loop gains as indicated in the lower-right hand panel.